How To Set Up And Maintain Your Crypto Portfolio

 Like any other investment prospect, knowing precisely what and where your money is going is essential.
 Thankfully, cryptocurrency has been around for over a decade; thus, a considerable wealth of information is available for potential investors like you.
 Find out everything you need to know about the crypto-blockchain market ecosystem.
 Read up on common crypto terms and the types of trading available.

 Watch Youtube videos about blockchain, NFT, web3 and cryptocurrency.
 Listen to crypto podcasts and follow thought leaders in the crypto industry on social media.
 Whatever your preferred method of consuming information, ensure that you apply critical thinking.
-Remember, this is an investment, and the goal is to profit, whether in the long term or short term.
+Remember, this is an investment, and the goal is to profit, whether in the long or short term.

 2. Select Some Cryptocurrencies To Invest In